willmarino/risk-analysis-poc/README.md

 ## Setup
-* I assume the person reading this knows all of this, but I thought I would include it anyway
 * Make sure you are running a compatible version of python3, I am using `3.13.1`
 * Create a virtual environment `python3 -m venv $env_name`
 * Enter that virtual environment `source $env_name/bin/activate`